epdoc/tools/packages/launchgen/README.md

 ### Configuration Groups

 Groups define sets of related launch configurations.
-Each group can target files using `includes` patterns or a specific `program`.
+Each group can target files using `includes` and `excludes` patterns, or a specific `program`.

 #### File-Based Groups (using `includes`)